Snowflake-Labs/sfquickstarts/site/sfguides/src/a_dataiku_and_snowflake_guide_to_data_science/a_dataiku_and_snowflake_guide_to_data_science.md

 1. Return the Dataiku Cloud launchpad (https://launchpad-dku.app.dataiku.io)
 2. In the `Plugins` section select `+ ADD A PLUGIN`
-3. Seach for and install the Visual SnowparkML plugin
+3. Search for and install the Visual SnowparkML plugin

 ### Data pre-processing

 When using the plugin there are a few additional pre-processing steps necessary that we don't need to do when using Dataiku's standard Visual ML interface.
-We need to make sure that all the column names are in uppercase and that any columns of type `int` that have missing values are converted to `doubles`
+Firstly we would need to make sure that all the column names are in uppercase but fortunately in our dataset that is already the case.
+Secondly we need to make sure that any columns of type `int` that have missing values are converted to `doubles`

 1. Click once on the `Jobs_Python` dataset in the flow to select it and then choose the `Prepare` recipe from the Actions menu, just like we did earlier in the lab
-2. As before click on the `+ADD A NEW STEP` button and locate the `Rename` processor
-3. This time select the `+ ADD MASS RENAMING` option and select `Convert to upper case` for the method then click `ok`
-4. There are a number of columns of type `int` with missing values.
+2. There are a number of columns of type `int` with missing values.
 Change these to doubles by clicking on the datatype under the column name and selecting it.
-5. Click `RUN`
+3. Click `RUN`

 ### SnowparkML Plugin